sharmainec/tp/docs/DeveloperGuide.md

 ## **Appendix A: Product Scope**

-### Target user profile:
+### Target user profile

-**University students**
+University students
-* whose first language is English
+* Whose first language is English
-* who are learning a new language
+* Who are learning a new language

-### Value proposition:
+### Value proposition

-* Fast way to generate flashcards to learn new languages
+* Fast way to generate flashcards to learn new languages.
-* Help students memorise words when learning a new language
+* Help students memorise words when learning a new language.
-* Gamified features such as recording of scores and tracking of improvements to make learning engaging and encourage continued usage
+* Gamified features such as recording of scores and tracking of improvements to make learning engaging and encourage continued usage.

 --------------------------------------------------------------------------------------------------------------------